wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :name: nucleotide

 The components of a nucleotide.
-Credits: Rice University, CC BY 4.0 https://creativecommons.org/licenses/by/4.0, via OpenStax.
+Credits: Rice University, CC BY 4.0 https://creativecommons.org/licenses/by/4.0, via OpenStax {cite}`nucleotide_2018`.
 :::

 The bases can be divided into two categories: purines (with a double ring structure) and pyrimidines (with a single ring structure) ({numref}`nucleotide`).
 DNA contains A, T, C, and G; whereas RNA contains A, U, C, and G.